Pureism/Chrome_dino/README.md

 # Dino Chrome

-This is my assigment project in my college.
+It's a **Trash game** for my assignment project in my college.
 Please enjoy this trash game 🙃

 ## Prerequisite